New Estimands for Experiments with Strong Interference: Basic Approach

-We assume a randomized experiment on $N$ units, and let $X \in \{0,1\}^N$ denote the treatment assignment (whose distribution is known), $Y\in \{0,1\}^N$ the observed outcomes\footnote{For some estimands, we will allow $Y$ and $\theta$ to be $[0,1]$-valued instead of binary.}, and $\theta\in \{0,1\}^N$ the counterfactual outcomes that would result under a ``uniformity trial'' \citep{rosenbaum2007interference}.
-Under the uniformity trial, the random treatment assignment $X$ is generated but not actually administered, so that the outcomes are unaffected by it.
-A common choice of uniformity trial is to let $\theta$ denote the outcomes if all units were to receive the control regardless of $X$.
-We do not assume or require $\theta$ to be observed (even indirectly) for any unit.
+Let $\theta\in \{0,1\}^N$ denote the counterfactual outcomes that would result under a ``uniformity trial'' \citep{rosenbaum2007interference}.
+A uniformity trial may be any counterfactual in which the treatments are not administered according to $X$, and hence the outcomes are unaffected by it.
+A common choice for $\theta$ is the counterfactual of ``full control'', in which all units receive the control and $\theta$ is given by

+We typically make no assumptions on $\theta$ except on its range of allowable values.
+In particular, we do not assume the data to be informative for the values of $\theta$.